ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

     nixpkgs.url = "github:NixOS/nixpkgs/nixos-23.11";
   };

-  # The `self` parameter is special, it refers to
-  # the attribute set returned by the `outputs` function itself.
   outputs = { self, nixpkgs, ... }@inputs: {
     # The host with the hostname `my-nixos` will use this configuration
     nixosConfigurations.my-nixos = nixpkgs.lib.nixosSystem {